 Safety Features

-If you opt for a folding treadmill, make sure you thoroughly examine the mechanism that locks the deck in place.
+If you opt for a folding treadmill, make sure you thoroughly examine the mechanism that locks the deck in place for storage.
 There should be a safety feature to prevent children or pets from accidentally unlocking the deck, which can lead to crashes and potential injuries.

 Final Thoughts